project-test-ASDFHKJ/plan/PROJECT_MANAGEMENT_SETUP.md

    - Updates each child's milestone
    - Recursively updates grandchildren, great-grandchildren, etc.
    - Prevents infinite loops by tracking already-updated issues
-9. **Posts Summary Comment** showing:
-   - Issue type assignment
-   - Milestone inheritance from parent
-   - List of all descendants updated with the new milestone

 ### Rollup Estimates Workflow